Joko Widodo declared winner of Indonesia's presidential election | DW | 21.05.2019

 "We won't give up in the face of this injustice, cheating, lies, and these actions against democracy," said Azis Subekti, a witness from Subianto's campaign team.

-It was not immediately clear if the opposition would mount a legal challenge to the results to the constitutional court.
-The current standoff closely mirrors the aftermath of the 2014 election, which also saw Subianto ran against Widodo and reject the official results.
+Subianto's campaign team official Sufmi Dasco said on Tuesday that the candidate is going to challenge the official result in the country's constitutional court.
+The current standoff closely mirrors the aftermath of the 2014 election, which also saw Subianto run against Widodo and reject the official results.
 Subianto then tried to contest Widodo's victory, but the court rejected his bid.

 dj/aw (AFP, dpa, Reuters)